 But once you’re here, it’s easy to think, “Well now that I rank #1 for this topic, I’ll just settle in there and reap the rewards.”

-Once you're starting to get a little content success and begin ranking, you'll slowly get more and more traffic every week, it can be easy to think it's alright to sit back and relax.
+Once you’re starting to get a little content success and begin ranking, you’ll slowly get more and more traffic every week, it can be easy to think it’s alright to sit back and relax.
 And while blogs can sometimes be argued as solely passive income, ultimately if you want to make money blogging in a scalable long-term fashion, you have to be very proactive about getting those income streams into place… which takes a lot of real work.

 For me personally, I dedicate an average of 10 to 15 hours of time to writing for my blog each week—and that’s on the side of my day job still.
 If I could write more, I would.
 It takes a bit of sacrifice, and because I’ve learned over the years that my best thinking comes during the morning, I often get up at 5 AM to put in a few hours of writing before switching over to the tasks of my remote job.